Walter Mischel: Self-control

 Continuing research with these original participants has examined how preschool delay of gratification ability links to development over the life course and may predict a variety of important outcomes (e.g., SAT scores, social and cognitive competence, educational attainment, and drug use), and can have significant protective effects against a variety of potential vulnerabilities.
-This work also opened a route to research on temporal discounting in decision-making, and most importantly into the mental mechanisms that enable cognitive and emotional self-control, thereby helping to demystify the concept of willpower.Mischel, W., & Ayduk, O. (2004).
-Willpower in a cognitive-affective processing system: The dynamics of delay of gratification.
-In R.F.
-Baumeister & K.D.
-Vohs (Eds.), Handbook of Self-Regulation: Research, Theory, and Applications(pp. 99–129).
-New York: Guilford.
-While the data is clear about the outcomes of a child failing or passing the Marshmallow Test, what isn't clear is understanding why the subjects quickly consume the treat or wait for more.
+This work also opened a route to research on temporal discounting in decision-making, and most importantly into the mental mechanisms that enable cognitive and emotional self-control, thereby helping to demystify the concept of willpower.
+While the data is clear about the outcomes of a child failing or passing the Marshmallow Test, what is not clear is understanding why the subjects quickly consume the treat or wait for more.
 Walter Mischel conducted additional research and predicted that the Marshmallow Test can also be a test of trust.
-Children who were raised by absent parents were less likely to pass possibly because they didn't trust the stranger when he or she said they would be given double the reward if they waited.
+Children who were raised by absent parents were less likely to pass possibly because they did not trust the stranger when he or she said they would be given double the reward if they waited.
 They trusted their instincts and acted upon a certain thing.
 In addition, Mischel believed that the children who wait have the inherent ability to reach their goals and hold positive expectations.
 This understanding is a hypothesis for why the outcomes later in life are so starkly different.